evanmiller/ProjCL/README.md

 implemented at some point, but that will be painful as OpenCL compilers tend to have half-hearted support for double-precision.

-The API differs from Proj.4 in that each projection gets its own pair of functions (one forward, one inverse) with arguments only for the parameters that apply to that projection.
+The API differs from Proj.4 in that projections are specified using compile-time constants, and parameters are specified using a dedicated data structure.
 Text-based C APIs like Proj.4's are prone to error in my experience.

-A test suite covers the projection routines, but not the geodesic calculations or datum shifts.
+A test suite covers the projection routines, but not the geodesic calculations, datum shifts, or image warping.
 The output is checked for self-consistency, as well as agreement with Proj.4.
-The code is tested to work on OS X as well as Linux;
-when making a pull request, please ensure all the tests pass with `./test/projcl_test -CPU`.
+The code is tested to work on OS X as well as Linux; when making a pull request, please ensure all the tests pass with `./test/projcl_test -CPU`.

 ProjCL needs more map projections.
 In fact, the world needs more map projections.